 Sri Lankan Dosai tend to be thicher and softer than their thin, crispy Southern Indian counterparts.
 Made from a fermented rice batter, they are cooked on a griddle and go perfectly with coconut chutney, pol sambol, dahl and vegetable curries.

 This steamed rice flour and coconut cake originated in Southern India (where they call it ‘puttu’).
 It’s very dry on it’s own so we recommend finding some kiri hodi or dahl to go with it… and don’t forget the symbol to spice it all up.

 Another wonder made from fermented rice flour batter, these bowl shaped pancakes are cooked in special pans by pouring in the batter, swirling it around and then steaming them by putting the pan lid on.
 Cooked well, they’re crispy and toasty around the edges and soft, light and spongy in the middle.
 Yum.

-The other amazing thing about most of these dishes is that you can find them being served at other times of the day (especially hoppers which seem to make another appearance at teatime) so if you don’t manage to get our fill early on in the day, you always have another chance.
+The other amazing thing about some of these dishes is that you can find them being served at other times of the day (especially hoppers which seem to make another appearance at teatime) so if you don’t manage to get our fill early on in the day, you always have another chance.
 Bonus.

 Check out all of our Sri Lanka vegan travel guides

 We hope our Vegan Guide to blah blah has been helpful, please let us know if we’ve missed out your favourite spot?

 You can even come and stay with us at Vegan Villa which is our 100% vegan Airbnb in Siem Reap, Cambodia